KachiAlex/elderx/MOBILE_RESPONSIVENESS_IMPROVEMENTS.md

 # Mobile Responsiveness Improvements

 ## Overview
-Comprehensive mobile responsiveness enhancements have been implemented across the ElderX application to provide an optimal experience on all devices.
+Comprehensive mobile responsiveness enhancements have been implemented across the Care Master application to provide an optimal experience on all devices.

 ## What Was Implemented